graphkr/graphkr/index.markdown

 Notification date: **13 April 2020**
 Please submit your papers **using the EasyChair system** [here](https://easychair.org/conferences/?conf=gkr2020)

 Note that the paper format must respect the ECAI paper format and must be no longer than 8 pages in length.
-Reviewing will NOT be double blind
+Reviewing will NOT be double blind.

 The authors are be responsible for producing camera-ready copies of their papers, conforming to the ECAI 2020 formatting guidelines, for inclusion in the online proceedings.
 Note that at least one author of each accepted paper/poster is required to register and attend the workshop in order to present the paper.